Members' rights

 • hold valid meetings.

 Most corporations set their rules when they first register.
+It is good practice to review the corporation's rule book regularly.
 Over time, things change.
 Members can ask to update the rule book to deal with these changes.

 Find out more about changing rule books